Funding graduate students is a complex process. More detailed information for program directors and their administrators can also be found on GPDNet.

 Graduate students receiving compensation from the university in support of their studies may be paid for one of the following assignments:

-- Student Employees: Students employed in a variety of positions not necessarily related to their course of study.
+d.
+Student Employees: Students employed in a variety of positions not necessarily related to their course of study.
 These students are paid hourly as Student Temporary Employees through the Human Resources Department.
+Grant-funded research positions must be hired as RA's.

 - Funding Sources